Lukgaf/lukgaf.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year Cognitive Science Ph.D. student at the [School of Collective Intelligence](https://sci.um6p.ma/), University Mohammed VI Polytechnic, Morocco (UM6P), and Ecole Normale Supérieure, Paris (Cotutelle) under the mentorship of a great cognitive scientist, Professor [Brent Strickland](http://www.brentstrickland.net/).
+I am a final year Cognitive Science Ph.D. student at the [School of Collective Intelligence](https://sci.um6p.ma/), University Mohammed VI Polytechnic, Morocco (UM6P), and Ecole Normale Supérieure, Paris (Cotutelle) under the mentorship of a great cognitive scientist, Professor [Brent Strickland](http://www.brentstrickland.net/) (IJN, ENS-PSL) and computer scientist, Professor [Mark Klein](https://deliberatorium.org/homepage/index.html) (MIT).
 I am currently in the process of defending my thesis.
 My background was in mathematics - I hold a Bachelor and Master degrees in mathematics from the [University of KwaZulu-Natal, South Africa](https://www.ukzn.ac.za) (UKZN) and [Ekiti State University](https://www.eksu.edu.ng), Nigeria, respectively, where I graduated with Distinctions.

 My research investigates the spread of bias (notably myside bias/confirmation bias) and misinformation within groups.
 My goal is to identify ways to improve the spread of accurate information while concurrently reducing the dissemination of misinformation and interested in interventions at both the individual and group levels.